 Anyone with a large photo collection will know that cataloging and finding a specific picture can be very time consuming.
 The purpose of this article is to identify Linux software that helps to host, organize, describe and share your collection by using a number of different techniques including tagging and albums.
 Good software makes the task of deciding which photos to keep and which to delete less time consuming.

-We give our strongest recommendation to PhotoPrism, Piwigo, Photoview, and LibrePhotos but each of the solutions has something to offer.
+We give our strongest recommendation to PhotoPrism, Piwigo, Immich, Photoview, and LibrePhotos but each of the solutions has something to offer.
+Only free and open source software is eligible for inclusion.

 |Web Photo Gallery|